Xilinx/mlir-air/docs/building.md

 ## Running on the VCK5000

 The first step required for running on the VCK5000 is building the hardware platform and loading it on your device.
 [Here](../platforms/xilinx_vck5000_air) we provide documentation on how to do that.
 Then, the AIR tools must be installed by running the [Building external projects on X86](#building-external-projects-on-X86) followed by the [Building on x86 with runtime for PCIe](#building-on-x86-with-runtime-for-PCIe) and [Environment setup](#environment-setup).
 Then, the [AIR PCIe driver](../driver) must be compiled and installed.
 Now you are ready to run tests using AIR on the VCK5000!
-For example, go to [Test 13](../test/13_mb_add_one) and run `Make` followed by `sudo ./test.elf` to run the application.
+For example, go to [Test 13](../test/13_mb_add_one) and run `make` followed by `sudo ./test.elf` to run the application.